-Once on the other side, enter a set-apart realm on sleepy Deer Isle.
+Once on the other side, enter a set-apart realm on tranquil Deer Isle.
 With its dense woods, pink granite shorelines, salty air and squawking gulls, this is quintessential Maine.
 The Island Heritage Trust manages more than a dozen different nature preserves on Deer Isle and offshore islets, and we’ll explore one or two this afternoon.
 Of special interest is Crockett Cove Woods Preserve, known as the “fog forest” because its towering fir and spruce trees trap heavy mists brought in from southwest winds over the ocean, nurturing ferns, mosses and lichens.
-Spend two nights at Pilgrim’s Inn, one of the oldest structures on the island, built in 1793.
+We spend two nights at the historic, family-run Pilgrim’s Inn built in 1793, one of the oldest structures on the island.
 Dinner is sure to feature local seafood, and Deer Isle, with a fleet of 300 lobster boats, leads the state’s catch.

 Day 5: Deer Isle / Private Cruise to Isle au Haut

-Sailing from picturesque Stonington Harbor on Deer Isle this morning, take a private boat cruise to Isle au Haut, landing on the island to spend a couple hours ashore hiking and exploring.
-Isle au Haut, just 6 miles long and 2 miles wide, is home to a traditional community of 65 year-round residents, most of whom are employed in the fishing industry.
-A remote portion of Acadia National Park covers about half of the island.
-Return to Deer Isle in the afternoon for a kayaking or hiking excursion and more foliage viewing, depending on weather and sea conditions and the group's preference.
+Sailing from picturesque Stonington Harbor on Deer Isle this morning, take a private boat cruise to Isle au Haut where we spend several hours ashore hiking and exploring.
+Just 6 miles long and 2 miles wide, rarely visited Isle au Haut is home to a traditional community of less than a hundred year-round residents, most of whom are employed in the lobster fishing industry.
+A remote portion of Acadia National Park covers about half of the island, offering us a chance to experience the park completely free of crowds.
+Return to Deer Isle in the afternoon for an easy hiking excursion and more foliage viewing, depending on weather and sea conditions and the group's preference.

 Day 6: Acadia National Park / Bar Harbor

-In fall, Acadia's woodlands become a variegated tapestry of color, with maple, birch and poplar interweaving bright red, orange and yellow among the dark conifers.
-Drive the Park Loop, stopping for clifftop views and photos, including a stop at Thunder Hole—when sea conditions are right, waves crash against the rock and water is forced through a crevice into a cave, creating a sound like a thunderclap.
-We exit the park for Bar Harbor, the classic resort town that is our destination for the next two nights.
+In the fall, Acadia's woodlands become a variegated tapestry of color, with maple, birch and poplar interweaving bright red, orange and yellow among the dark conifers.
+We drive the Park Loop, pausing for clifftop views and photos, including a stop at Thunder Hole—when sea conditions are right, waves crash against the rock and water is forced through a crevice into a cave, creating a sound like a thunderclap.
+We exit the park for Bar Harbor, the classic coastal resort town that is our destination for the next two nights.